Key facts

 - Status: Endangered within the UK and protected under Schedule 5 of the Wildlife and Countryside Act 1981

-- Species on the Edge areas: Argyll and Inner Hebrides
+- Species on the Edge areas: Solway

 Species information